 The DA, fearing that this would derail their plans for a national coalition government, stalled, promising to put it on the floor.
 Eventually Phil sent it to the VF+, who introduced it.
 The DA-dominated legislature however, declared it a low priority, and delayed voting on it until after a bill of their own creation - the Western Cape Provincial Powers Bill - had been finalised.

-It was a toothless and almost entirely symbolic bill, with no teeth whatsoever, and mere established that the Provincial Government should look for opportunities to devolve power.
+It is a toothless and almost entirely symbolic bill, which amounts to a Christmas wishlist, merely establishing that the Provincial Government should look for opportunities to devolve power.

 And now that they have successfully defeated the independence movement by outlasting public interest in it, and successfully wielding public fears and hopes to deceive them into believing the country can be saved by kissing the big frog in Pretoria, they feel no urgent need to address this issue.